scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 using Cloudknot in comparison to other distributed computing platforms.

-On the other hand, the scaling results in this paper, indeed most scaling results in general, measure :math:`t_\mathrm{exec}` from Eq :ref:`eq.tcompute`, capturing only partial information about :math:`t_\mathrm{compute}`.
-Precisely measuring :math:`t_\mathrm{env}` is beyond the scope of this paper so the reduction in :math:`t_\mathrm{compute}` is admittedly speculative.
-But we believe an increase in execution time may be acceptable in some situations.
-For example, if the amount of time that a user will spend learning a new queueing system or batch processing language exceeds the time savings due to reduced execution time, then it will be advantageous to accept Cloudknot's suboptimal execution time in order to use its simplified
+On the other hand, the scaling results in this paper, indeed most scaling results in general, measure the bare execution time, capturing only partial information about the time that it takes to reach a computational result.
+This is because all the distributed systems currently available require some amount of systems administration and often incur non-trivial setup time.
+In addition, most of the existing systems currently require some amount of rewriting of the original code (see :cite:`mehta2017comparative` for further analysis).
+We believe an increase in execution time may be acceptable in some situations, if it can reduce the time spent on systems administration, setup and particularly on rewriting of existing code.
+Forexample, if the amount of time that a user will spend learning a new queueing system or batch processing language exceeds the time savings due to reduced execution time, then it will be advantageous to accept Cloudknot's suboptimal execution time in order to use its simplified